-· Be concise- Learn to communicate key facts in 5 minutes, so others can rapidly be informed and become helpful to you.
+· Be concise- Learn to communicate key facts in 5 minutes, so others can rapidly be informed and become helpful to you and your patient.

 · Do not read clinic notes verbatim.
 Presentation ≠ Documentation.
-Too much extraneous information will cognitively overload your listener
+Too much extraneous information will cognitively overload listeners.

 · Stay organized, avoid editorial comments, and do not lose track of the patient’s concerns (cc)

 · Advance learners should start with a questions, so you can focus preceptor teaching